jonniek/unseen-playlistmaker/README.md

 # MPV unseen-playlistmaker
 -----------
 This script keeps track of your watched files from a directory locally, and on keybind enters playlist-mode to watch unseen files from that specified directory.
 This script operates based on filenames.
-Note that this script ignores files that are not readable(being written) but might not work properly with incomplete torrented files.
-I suggest storing incomplete torrents in a different directory.
-I have been refactoring a lot of the code lately so bugs may arise, please open an issue or pr if you find some.
+Note that this script ignores files that are not readable(being written) but might not work properly with incomplete files such as in progress torrented files.

 #### Passive features:
 * Marks file as seen into a specified file when surpassing 80% duration.
 Only applies for files in the unseen directory.